SteveJustin1963/tec-QUBIT/README.md

 Remember, while this setup can simulate the behavior of a qubit and demonstrate basic quantum principles, it doesn't have the computational power of a full-scale quantum computer.
 This setup is a learning tool to visualize and understand the fundamental operations of quantum computing using polarized light as an analog for qubits.

+## Qiskit
+Qiskit is an open-source software development kit for working with quantum computers at the level of circuits, pulses, and algorithms.
+It provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Quantum Experience or on simulators on a local computer.
+Wikipedia